ifranda/VaporDocumentationWebsite/README.md

 # VaporDocumentationWebsite
 This repository holds the html files that are used to host [Vapor's documentation github page](https://github.com/NCAR/VaporDocumentationWebsite).

+We use the Sphinx documentation generator to produce the html for the website.

-To reproduce this documentation locally, we recommend setting up a conda environment with the five dependencies listed below:
+To reproduce this documentation locally, we recommend setting up a conda environment with the five dependencies listed below.
+Once installed, the .rst files located in the docs/ directory can be edited to produce new html.

     $ conda env export --from-history
-    name: readTheDocs
+    name: VaporDocumentationWebsite
     channels:
       - conda-forge
       - defaults